 GLAS @ TU Dublin Community Garden Celebrates Third Anniversary of Growth and Community Impact

-The event highlighted the evolution of the garden into an inclusive shared space connecting students, staff, local schools, community groups, volunteers, and partner organisations across the Dublin 15 area.
-The garden had become a vibrant centre for environmental education, community engagement, and wellbeing.
+The event highlighted the evolution of the garden into an inclusive shared space connecting students, staff, schools, community groups, volunteers, and partner organisations in the Dublin 15 area.

 TU Dublin President Dr Deirdre Lillis said the garden reflects the university’s role in supporting its surrounding communities: